schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 On windows, the provided [Windows Installer](https://get.haskellstack.org/stable/windows-x86_64-installer.exe) can be used

-To confirm `Stack` is properly installed run, `stack --version` which will give an output similar to this:
+To confirm `stack`is properly installed run, `stack --version` which will give an output similar to this:

 ```bash
 $ stack --version
 Version 2.3.3, Git revision cb44d51bed48b723a5deb08c3348c0b3ccfc437e x86_64 hpack-0.33.0
 ```

-> Note that you do not need to install GHC separately when using Stack. `Stack` handles getting the version of GHC needed for each project created.
-This is also one of the ways in which `Stack` differs from `cabal-install` which requires GHC to be separately downloaded and installed.
-So `Stack` not only takes care of resolving dependencies, compiling Haskell code, it also handles the management of the toolchain required to do this, and GHC is included in the toolchain.
+> Note that you do not need to install GHC separately when using Stack. `stack`handles getting the version of GHC needed for each project created.
+This is also one of the ways in which `stack`differs from `cabal-install` which requires GHC to be separately downloaded and installed.
+So `stack`not only takes care of resolving dependencies, compiling Haskell code, it also handles the management of the toolchain required to do this, and GHC is included in the toolchain.

 ## Creating a new project

-Now we have `Stack` installed, the next thing to do is to create a new Haskell project.
+Now we have `stack`installed, the next thing to do is to create a new Haskell project.
 Doing this is straightforward.
 To create a new project, run Stack, and pass the `new` option.
 Doing so will produce an output similar to this:

 ```bash
 $ stack new firstproject